 There is something to be said about exploring and discovering.
-But if you really want to know how you can find amazing places to hike there are apps that will highlight trails and offer recommendations on where you should go.
-There are two apps that offer some of the best experiences, so this post will break down which hiking app is best: AllTrails vs Hiking Project.
+But if you want to know how you can find amazing places to hike some apps will highlight trails and offer recommendations on where you should go.
+Two apps offer some of the best experiences, so this post will break down which hiking app is best: AllTrails vs Hiking Project.

 This post will focus on some key details: Cost, Ease of Use (the maps and user interface), and offline usability.

 For the sense of clarity, each app offers some of the same key features.
-The ability to know your location, track records, and to pull up trails from across a wide spectrum.
-They also each offer user-contribution; so users can rate, rank, and contribute to the maps.
+The ability to know your location, track records and pull up trails from across a wide spectrum.
+They also each offer user contribution; so users can rate, rank, and contribute to the maps.
 Just each does it a little differently.

 AllTrails vs Hiking Project

 AllTrails has two structures; a free app and a pro version.
 The free app includes a ton of information, but it also includes ads.
 The pro version comes with two price structures: An annual plan that’s billed at $29.99/ year, or a 3-year plan that’s billed at a one-time fee for $59.99 (for the three years).

 The paid AllTrails app has additional features including:

 - Downloadable maps to stay on track without service

 - Never miss a turn with off-route notifications

 - Keep friends and family informed with Lifeline